laravel/docs/broadcasting.md

      * @var string
      */
     public $broadcastQueue = 'your-queue-name';

 If you want to broadcast your event using the `sync` queue instead of the default queue driver, you can implement the `ShouldBroadcastNow` interface instead of `ShouldBroadcast`:

     <?php

     use Illuminate\Contracts\Broadcasting\ShouldBroadcastNow;

     class ShippingStatusUpdated implements ShouldBroadcastNow
     {
         //
     }
-<a name="broadcast-condition"></a>
+<a name="broadcast-conditions"></a>
-### Broadcast Condition
+### Broadcast Conditions

-Sometimes you need to broadcast your event only if some requirements are met.
-You may set these checks by defining a `broadcastWhen` method on your event class:
+Sometimes you want to broadcast your event only if a given condition is true.
+You may define these conditions by adding a `broadcastWhen` method to your event class:

     /**
-     * Check if this event should be broadcasted.
+     * Determine if this event should broadcast.
      *
      * @return bool
      */